-We sold CFC loans with outstanding balances totaling \$35 million, \$119 million and \$58 million at par for cash in fiscal year 2019, 2018 and 2017, respectively.
-We recorded immaterial losses upon the sale of these loans, attributable to the unamortized deferred loan origination costs associated with the transferred loans.
+We sold CFC loans with outstanding balances totaling \$151 million, \$35 million and \$119 million at par for cash in fiscal years 2020, 2019 and 2018, respectively.
+We recorded immaterial losses on the sale of these loans, which were attributable to unamortized deferred loan origination costs associated with the transferred loans.